 Third, and most important, business leaders must possess the muscle to transform the organisation – so that the data and models actually yield better decisions.

 We’re entering the era of the entrepreneur.
-If your ideal job within a large organisation doesn’t exist (or will cease to exist in the near future), you maybe tempted to build an organisation of your own.
+Are startups a threat or a source of competitive advantage?
+If your ideal job within a large organisation doesn’t exist (or will cease to exist in the near future), you may be tempted to build an organisation of your own.

 Digitally enabled models of lean innovation can threaten large businesses because they operate at low cost and are able to scale up rapidly.